Rest for the Weary

 C. God has revealed these things to little children.

 And when Jesus says that God has revealed these things to “little children,” he is not talking about infants or babies.
-Rather this is similar to Jesus’ statement in Matthew 18 where he said: “I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven.”
+Rather this is similar to what he said in Matthew 18: “I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven.”
 (Matthew 18:3) Jesus is speaking here of humility and trust.
-God has hidden these things from the people who think they know it all, but he has revealed them to those who humbly trust God and his Word rather than their own wisdom or strength.
+God has hidden these things from the people who think they know it all, but he has revealed them to those who humbly trust God and his word rather than their own wisdom or strength.

 Why did God choose to reveal these things to the humble and trusting rather than the proud and self-reliant?
 Jesus finishes off his prayer in verse 26 by saying, “Yes, Father, for this was your good pleasure.”
 (Matthew 11:26) The word translated “pleasure” at the end of verse 26 can also mean “will or choice.”
 In other words, it is God’s choice.
 He is Lord of heaven and earth, and he gets to choose to whom he will reveal spiritual truth.
 And he reveals it to those who are humble and trusting.

 How do you find rest for your souls?
-First of all you must come to Jesus in order to learn from God.
-You must come as a little child, confessing your weakness and lack of understanding, and the Lord of heaven and earth will reveal these things to you.
+First of all, come to Jesus in order to learn from God.
+Come as a little child, confessing your weakness and lack of understanding, and the Lord of heaven and earth will reveal these things to you.

 “All things have been committed to me by my Father.
 No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him.”
 (Matthew 11:27)